 Shri.
-Tejinder Singh Sandhu is an advisor for Poverty Learning Foundation.
+Tejinder Singh Sandhu is a senior advisor with Poverty Learning Foundation.
 As a retired bureaucrat he has over 17 years of work experience with the Indian Administrative Service and twenty-seven years of service with the UNICEF and has rich, varied and diverse experience of working with governments at federal and state levels.
 His rich experience comprises of working in the fields of public policy, budgeting and of International developments and perspectives.
 Over the past 27 years he has served in varied lead capacities of UNICEF in 11 states in India and 6 Nigerian countries.
 Including fostering partnerships with governments and initiated the UNICEF India Social Policy work.
 With 17 years of experience in the Indian Administrative Services (IAS), he has pioneered the introduction of Prime Ministers Rural Development Fellowship and developed partnerships for capacity building of senior decision makers of the Indian Administrative Services.